soumitri2001/Wrapper-Filter-Speech-Emotion-Recognition/README.md

 # Wrapper-Filter-Speech-Emotion-Recognition
-Based on our paper **"A Hybrid Wrapper-Filter Deep Feature Selection Framework for Speech Emotion Recognition"** under review in _Multimedia Tools and Applications_, Springer.
+Based on our paper **"A Hybrid Deep Feature Selection Framework for Emotion Recognition from Human Speeches"** under review in _Multimedia Tools and Applications_, Springer.

 ## Overall Workflow
 <img src="./full_method.png" style="margin: 5px;">